Ocala, Florida is a city that's full of surprises.

 The Howard Johnson

-Click here to book a stay at the Howard Johnson in Ocala, just four miles north of the heart of the city.
-Complete with a stunning pool, cabanas, and golf course.
-All rooms offer cable TV and free wi-fi connection.
+Click here to book a stay at the Howard Johnson in Ocala, just four miles north of the city's heart.